sap-tutorials/btp-foundation/tutorials/cp-kyma-api-mssql-golang/cp-kyma-api-mssql-golang.md

     api-mssql-go-c694bc847-tkthc   2/2     Running   0          23m
     ```

-6. Open `apirule.yaml`.
-In `allowOrigins`, modify the `regex` value, to match your domain, and add the `exact: http://localhost:8080` key-value pair.
+5. In `apirule.yaml`. modify `allowOrigins.regex`, to match your domain, and add the `exact: http://localhost:8080` key-value pair.
 For example:

     ```yaml
       ...